 Put a 3D Object on a Head

-Navigate to the Hierarchy panel and click the Add button [+] > 3D > Sphere.
+Navigate to the Hierarchy panel and click the Add button [+], go to 3D, and then select Sphere.
 To ensure that the object follows the head, you need to parent the sphere object under the Head Tracker.
 Then it will follow the head tracking movement.

 Use Multiple Head Trackers

 Up to 5 faces can be detected at a time.
 A Head Tracker must be created and assigned to each you want to track.